solkim-83/tp/docs/UserGuide.md

 #### Deleting an event - `delete`

-Deletes the specified event from the event list.
+You can use this command to delete a specified event in your calendar.

 Format: `delete -e EVENT_INDEX_LIST`